NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

  - Revised, May 18, 2021
     * Make Space optional for input
     * Make Space Type just a tag
-    * All optional Space Name field to surfaces
+    * Add optional Space Name field to surfaces
-    * Add Space to be assigned to floor surface(s) only or full geometry
+    * Allow Space to be assigned to floor surface(s) only or full set of surfaces

 ## Justification for New Feature ##